JotraN/dexter/README.md

 <h1>description</h1>
 Android app that contains information regarding pocket monsters from the popular brand, Pokemon.<br>
-THe database was created using python and scraping <a href="http://bulbapedia.bulbagarden.net/">Bulbapedia</a> for data.<br>
+The database was created using python and scraping <a href="http://bulbapedia.bulbagarden.net/">Bulbapedia</a> for data.<br>
 Images were also acquired from Bulbapedia.<br>

 Screenshots:<br>